 - Small group meetings etc

-Find the factors that can affect the Communication Method.
+7. Find the factors that can affect the communication method

 Work on the different factors or reasons that can impact your selected communication methods, look at the local situation and case, and find out the kind of communication channels available in the community and the type of activities that can be incorporated.
-You also need to determine the type of audiences- their religion, culture, age group, sex ratio, whether they are literate or illiterate, and more young or married people.
+You also need to determine the type of audience- their religion, culture, age group, sex ratio, whether they are literate or illiterate, and more young or married people.
 Most important of all, how these people can be reached.
-A very important factor that people generally ignore is the extent of the risk involved in spreading the communication message to the people.
-Another aspect is whether the communication process could be two-way or one-way, for instance, whether a program requires feedback or not.
+A significant factor that people generally ignore is the extent of the risk involved in spreading the communication message to the people.
+Another aspect is whether the communication process could be two-way or one-way, for instance, whether a program requires feedback.

 The best idea is to have a matrix with the communication plan related to the specific project, like reviewing the meetings and setting the status message.
 Explain the project’s theme, the key points of discussion, how the project will be delivered, the targeted audiences, and the responsibilities they share.
-This can help in setting the expectation and set the boundaries for communication.
+This can help in setting expectations and setting boundaries for communication.

 This process would lead to the conversion of the matrix into an informative piece, a graphic that could be shared and utilized by anybody whosoever is working on the project.

-Once you have found your goals and objective, organize all the data in a calendar format and mention briefs about the projects that would be covered or the tasks that need to be accomplished as per the priority, and separate each task logically as per the week, month.
+Once you have found your goals and objective, organize all the data in a calendar format and mention briefs about the projects that would be covered or the tasks that need to be accomplished as per the priority, and separate each task logically per the week or month.

-Create a method for coming up with a result; the evaluation process should be either your monthly report, presentation or staff meeting, department report, or briefings of a staff executive.
+Create a method for generating a result; the evaluation process should be your monthly report, presentation or staff meeting, department report, or briefings of a staff executive.
 Your analysis or evaluation depends on the number of times you need to present the results.
-The situation might arise when you have to present the results before the concerned team, even before your evaluation process is over.
-You should also find out when different constituents might want to review your result process.
+The situation might arise when you present the results before the concerned team, even before your evaluation process is over.
+You should also determine when constituents might want to review your result process.

-It is imperative to determine the estimated budget and the anticipated results from the expenditure.
+Determining the estimated budget and anticipated results from the expenditure is imperative.
 Then, calculate the cost and how you will gain from the investment.

-Find out about the anticipated hurdles or emergencies.
+12. Find out about the anticipated hurdles or emergencies

-As stated above, the communication process involves many paradigms and many routes, where hurdles or emergencies can erupt the functionalities.
+As stated above, the communication process involves many paradigms and routes where hurdles or emergencies can erupt.
 The worst case can happen when a press release or a flyer is printed, an email and communication address is misprinted or erased, or a critical word is misspelled; a reporter might get the wrong information.
-A disaster might happen when an organization for you which you are devoting your skills deny to give you credit.
-These issues must be anticipated before the plan, and alternative solutions are found to overcome and rectify these issues.
+A disaster might happen when an organization for you for which you are devoting your skills deny giving you credit.
+These issues must be anticipated before the plan and alternative solutions are found to overcome and rectify these issues.